Optimal portfolios with anticipating information on the stochastic interest rate: Optimization problem

-\subsection{Optimal Portfolio}
+\subsection{Optimal portfolio}

-The analysis above allows to rewrite the SDE~\eqref{problemaCentral} expressed in the filtration $\bF$ under the filtration $\bG$ as shown by the following proposition. \begin{proposition} Under the filtration $\bG$ the processes $X^{\hat\pi} =\prT{X^{\hat\pi}}$ and $R =\prT{R}$ satisfy the following SDE\@:
+In order to consider a larger class of strategies, that is $\pi\in\cA(\bG)$, we rewrite the SDE~\eqref{problemaCentral} in terms of a $\bG$-Brownian motion and $\bG$-adapted stochastic parameters.
+This is done in the following proposition. \begin{proposition} Under the filtration $\bG$, the processes $X^{\pi}$ and $R$ satisfy the following SDE,